meithecatte/compilercrim.es/content/bootstrap/branches/index.md

 ![Diagram demonstrates the compilation strategy for an if-else structure.
 IF compiles to two cells, where the first one is (0branch), and the second one is the jump target, which points just after the ELSE.
-Before this location, ELSE introduces an unconditional (branch) to the position of THEN.](branches.svg)
+Before that jump target, ELSE introduces an unconditional (branch) to the position of THEN.](branches.svg)

 By convention, words that get compiled into a definition but aren't used